-We will be learning to create the same caliber of professional presentation that I use (and hundreds of other WGA writers and producers use) to sell our shows to networks, every season.
+We will be learning to create the same caliber of professional PITCH that I use (and hundreds of other WGA writers and producers use) to sell our shows to networks, every season.

 This course will take you from raw idea, through world-building, the creation of complex characters, backstories, and ongoing conflicts – to the kinds of visual elements and high quality presentations that buyers want to see.